Updated Nov 2019

 We may disclose your personal information to the following overseas recipients:

-• Any practice or individual who assists us in providing services (such as where you have come from overseas and had your health record transferred from overseas or have treatment continuing from an overseas provider)
+• any practice or individual who assists us in providing services (such as where you have come from overseas and had your health record transferred from overseas or have treatment continuing from an overseas provider)

-• Anyone else to whom you authorise us to disclose it
+• anyone else to whom you authorise us to disclose it

 10. Updates to this Policy

 This Policy will be reviewed from time to time to take account of new laws and technology, changes to our operations and other necessary developments.
 Updates will be publicised on the practice’s website.
-A copy of our Policy will be made available on request.

 11. Privacy and websites

-We use a third party provider – 1st Available – so that you may book appointments online.
+We use a third party provider – MyHealth1st – so that you may book appointments online.
 This provider requires your name and date of birth so that it can allocate appointments to the correct patient.
 The practice does not collect any personal information on its Website and does not interact with any social media.

 12. Contact details for privacy related issues